Which instruments can Ringo play?

 Piano Man?

-The recently reissued Let it Be (1970) film shows an impromptu piano duet between Ringo and Paul.
-Ringo's playing is, by his own admission, rudimentary ('I only play in C') but does appear in snatches on Beatles recording.
+The restored Let it Be (1970) film shows an impromptu piano duet between Ringo and Paul.
+Ringo's playing is, by his own admission, rudimentary ('I only play in C' meaning) but does appear in snatches on Beatles recordings.

 He has a Hammond organ credit on Rubber Soul and occasional piano credits elsewhere (on Don't Pass Me By and Back in the USSR for example).
 He is also one of those playing the final piano chord on A Day in the Life.